 About

-HAGB is an independent and private gallery founded in 2023 by the painter, Mercedes Phillips.
-The exhibition programme to date has focused on an eclectic variety of artworks by 20th Century modern European masters and contemporary established artists, sometimes giving spotlight to their more obscure or unknown works.
+HAGB is an independent and private gallery founded in 2023 by Mercedes Phillips.
+The exhibition programme to date has focused on an eclectic variety of artworks by 20th Century, modern European masters and contemporary established artists, including giving spotlight to their more obscure or unknown works.
 It is also committed to supporting serious emerging talent.

 Since the gallery's inception, HAGB has collaborated with the extremely well established and respected Goldmark Gallery.